The Insurance and Reinsurance Law Review: France

 - the applicant's shareholding structure and shareholder status.4

-In addition, the vast majority of insurance companies operating in France are subject to the EU Solvency II Directive (Solvency II)5 and must therefore comply with minimum capital requirements,6 have a governance system that ensures sound and prudent management, organise regular internal reviews and have an adequate risk management system.7
+In addition, the vast majority of insurance companies operating in France are subject to the EU Solvency II Directive (Solvency II)5 and must therefore comply with minimum capital requirements,6 have a governance system that ensures sound and prudent management and have an adequate risk management system.7

-In the event that the ACPR refuses to grant the licence sought by an applicant, the latter can challenge the decision before the highest administrative court, the Council of State.
 Licences are granted to insurance companies for specific categories of business.
-Applicants must choose among the 26 categories listed in Article R321-1 of the IC.
 Insurance companies, unlike reinsurance companies, may not be licensed for both life and non-life insurance business.8

 iv Regulation of individuals employed by insurers, position of brokers and the distribution of products

-Articles A512-6 and A512-7 of the IC lay down the requirement that insurance company employees and general agents and brokers must hold a master's or bachelor's degree or professional certificate in finance, banking or insurance.
+Relevant IC provisions lay down the requirement that insurance company employees and general agents and brokers must hold a master's or bachelor's degree or professional certificate in finance, banking or insurance.

-The European Union's legal framework for insurance distribution was thoroughly reformed by Directive (EU) No. 2016/97 of 20 January 2016 on insurance distribution (the Insurance Distribution Directive).
-Article L511-1 et seq. and Article R511-1 et seq. of the IC, which regulate the activity of distributing insurance products, were amended accordingly.
-In this context, the definition of the distribution of insurance products was broadened to include distribution over the internet and over the telephone.
-Also, whereas formerly only intermediaries who undertook distribution as a principal activity fell under the scope of former Article L511-1 of the IC, its recast version now also applies to insurance companies and includes the majority of distributors who undertake the activity on a secondary basis.9
+The European Union's legal framework for insurance distribution was thoroughly reformed by Directive (EU) No. 2016/97 of 20 January 2016 on insurance distribution (the Insurance Distribution Directive), which led to amendments to the IC.
+As a result, the definition of the distribution of insurance products was broadened to include distribution over the internet and over the telephone.
+Also, whereas formerly only intermediaries who undertook distribution as a principal activity were regulated by the IC, its recast version now also applies to insurance companies and includes distributors who undertake the activity on a secondary basis.9

 v Compulsory insurance